Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

 If $q$ on the other hand is small, the numerator of $C$ becomes

-This has a positive real part for those modes with $\eta p^2>1$, including the most unstable primary mode satisfying \eqref{MaxUnstableky}, and so small scales zonal flows are initially stabilising for these modes.
-It should be noted that the fact that this result goes in the opposite direction for modes of smaller $p$ does not mean that the zonal flow initially destabilises large scale drift waves.
-As can be seen from the linear growth rate \eqref{LinearGrowth}, at these scales the small $q$ sidebands are in fact more unstable than their primary mode.
-Thus upon repeating the calculation above, but instead expanding around $\lambda=\lambda_r^+$, one finds precisely the opposite stabilisation effect on the sidebands.
-These results can be summarised by the observation that, at small zonal amplitude, the tertiary mode constitutes a sort of average of its constituent primary modes, with the final rate of growth (or decay) situated in between.
+This has a positive real part for those modes with $\eta p^2>1$, including the most unstable primary mode satisfying \eqref{MaxUnstableky}, and so large scales zonal flows are initially stabilising for these modes.
+It should be noted that, despite \eqref{SmallqC} reversing sign for modes of smaller $p$, the zonal flow does initially not destabilise large scale drift waves.
+As can be seen from the linear growth rate \eqref{LinearGrowth}, for these values of $p$ the small $q$ sidebands are in fact more unstable than the pure drift mode.
+Thus upon repeating the calculation above, but instead expanding around $\lambda^t_{4M}=\lambda_\mathbf{r}^{p+}$, one finds precisely the opposite stabilisation effect on the sidebands.
+These results can be summarised by the observation that, at small zonal amplitude, the tertiary mode constitutes a sort of weighted average of its constituent primary modes.

 With the asymptotic behaviour of \eqref{UnstableTertiaryKHlike} and \eqref{SmallZonalTertiary} in hand, it is clear that the initial stabilisation \eqref{SmallZonalTertiary} of small amplitude zonal flows must reverse as the amplitude is increased, and there necessarily exists some zonal flow amplitude which is most stable.
-Precisely this can be seen in Figure \ref{4MTertiaryFigure}, where the most unstable 4M tertiary growth rate $\gamma_{p,r}^+$ for the example system $(\omega_{d0},\omega_{s0},\tau,\eta,D)=(-0.8,-1.02,1,1.8,0.5)$ with linear instability threshold $\eta^0=1.64$ (which will be the focus of the remainder of this paper), is plotted.
-In accordance with \eqref{largeqC} and \eqref{SmallqC}, as $\overline{\varphi}_q$ begins to be increased the tertiary mode initially stabilises for $q\lesssim p$, while destabilising for $q$ beyond.
+Precisely this can be seen in Figure \ref{4MTertiaryFigure}, where the most unstable 4M tertiary growth rate $\gamma_{4M}^{t+}$ for the example system $(\omega_{d0},\omega_{s0},\tau,D,\eta)=(-0.8,-1.02,1,0.5,1.8)$ with linear instability threshold $\eta^0=1.64$ (which will be the focus of the remainder of this paper), is plotted.
+In accordance with \eqref{largeqC} and \eqref{SmallqC}, as $\overline{\varphi}_\mathbf{q}$ begins to be increased the tertiary mode initially stabilises for $q\lesssim p$, and destabilises for $q$ of greater magnitude.